Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 Reducing external contact just makes it that much harder for developers to have and share opinions.
-The above link also discusses attempts at clumping meetings to give more uninterrupted time but as [Paul Graham](http://www.paulgraham.com/makersschedule.html) describes that's not a real solution and also doesn't take into account the help that developers have to give each other all the time.
+The above link also discusses attempts at clumping meetings to give more uninterrupted time but as [Paul Graham](http://www.paulgraham.com/makersschedule.html) describes a day with even a single meeting is not the same and also doesn't take into account the help that developers have to give each other all the time.

-{% include callout.html
-content="Giving developers more time to input on working on the right thing the right way requires converting as many internal meetings to online, asynchronous as possible." type="warning" %}
+### Spend more time working on the right thing
+Let's review the logic:
+1. We think working on the right thing is the biggest challenge developers face.
+2. It's unlikely that further customer feedback, PMs or off the shelf methodology or tools will solve this problem.
+3. Experimentation with process and tools is required for each team to find the way and the time to insure working on the right thing - the agile Goldilocks problem.

 You can spend a long time experimenting, as [PagerDuty](https://www.pagerduty.com/blog/scaling-engineering-org) describes.
 For experimenting with communications